 Viral conjunctivitis can be very uncomfortable and unpleasant, and symptoms can last for over a week or longer.

 When infected, the conjunctiva (the white surface of the eye) becomes pink from dilated blood vessels, and a discharge appears in the eye.
 Often the discharge causes the person’s eyes to stick shut, particularly overnight.
 This discharge may also cause the vision to blur.
-Vision improves when the discharge is blinked away.
-Vision is also blurred if the cornea is infected, but it does not improve with blinking.
+When the discharge is blinked away vision improves.
+If vision remains blurred with blinking, then the cornea is infected.
 Sometimes the eye feels irritated, and bright light may cause discomfort.

 Very rarely, severe infections that have scarred the conjunctiva lead to long-term vision difficulties.